garrettj403/SciencePlots/README.md

 Installation
 ------------

-Put the ``*.mplstyle`` files in your Matplotlib style directory.
+Put all of the ``*.mplstyle`` files into your Matplotlib style directory.
 If you're not sure where this is, in an interactive python console type:

 ```python
 import matplotlib